Xismy/kotsk/README.md

-# Keeper of the Seven Keys - Full stack coding challenge
+# Keeper of the Seven Keys - Java coding challenge

 Locked in a maze, you must find the seven hidden keys in order to escape.
 Unlock the gate to complete the challenge!